 I mentioned earlier that Dr. Snelling’s proposed model seemed plausible at first, since it contained a consistent explanation of relevant data, but that the model was easy to test.
 The reason is that much of the data needed is already available in previously published studies.
 Here is my assessment.

 Even assuming the possibility that the Flood model can explain the distribution of sediments here, one may still consider the sheer thickness of units.
 Segev (2009) reports a thickness of ~1,800 meters for Cretaceous and younger carbonate rocks in Israel.
-Note this does not include the vast thickness of rocks underlying these units, but still requires an average of ~5 meters per day deposition in a year-long flood (or a more reasonable estimate of 10 meters per day during the advance of the flood).
+Note this does not include the vast thickness of rocks underlying these units, but still requires an average of ~5 meters per day deposition over the course of a year-long flood (or a more reasonable estimate of 10 meters per day during the advance of the flood).
 At these sedimentation rates, it is simply not possible to form the many sedimentary and biogenic structures (small-scale cross bedding, evaporite lenses, microbial stabilization of thin laminae) seen throughout the section.

 Though I wish to save the details of fossil correlation to another article, it is worth pointing out that carbonate rocks in this region can be correlated over long distances by species of microfauna — namely, foraminifera and calcareous algae.
 These fossils are extremely small, only visible under a microscope, and their ordered succession can not be explained by hydrodynamic sorting, potential to escape danger, or original environment (these organisms simply float around in the surface ocean).
 How is it, then, that the same order of species can be found in southern Israel that can be found in northern Israel (Lipson-Benitah et al., 1997) that can be found in Morocco (Gertsch et al., 2010)?
 Again, this is consistent with conventional models of slow deposition over a carbonate platform, but can not be explained by rapid, catastrophic deposition.